 A review of the NYS Office of Parks Recreation and Historic Preservation (OPRHP) Cultural Resources Information System (CRIS) database indicates that the Project Site does not contain sites that are listed on the National or State Registers of Historic Places.
-The Project is located adjacent to the Stony Point Battlefield State Historic Site which contains buildings listed or undetermined for listing on the National or State Registers of Historic Places, however, impacts to the historic buildings are not anticipated as a result of the Project.
+One building located approximately 1,000 feet from the Project is listed as not eligible for listing on the National or State Registers of Historic Places.
+Impacts to the historic buildings are not anticipated as a result of the Project.

 The Project Site was also identified on CRIS as being located within an archaeologically sensitive area.
-Consultation with OPRHP was completed on June 7, 2022.
-The OPRHP concluded that "no Phase 1B archaeological investigation is warranted due to the presence of disturbed soils and the archaeological sensitivity of the project area".
-No cultural resources were identified within the Project Area.
+Consultation with OPRHP was completed on October 14, 2022.
+The OPRHP concluded that the State Historic Preservation Office (SHPO) has no archaeological concerns for the HDD pit locations and no archaeological survey is warranted.
+In addition, OPRHP concluded no historic properties, including archaeological and/or historic resources, will be adversely affected by the Project.